 Way to go!
 You got everything entered so you’re ready to tag and get your items ready for drop-off.
 Here are some of the supplies you’ll need to get your items ready to consign:

 - Cardstock – You can print your tags on any printer except a home laser printer.
 The ink chips off of the tag from those.
 You’ll need WHITE 60, 65, 67 or 110lb. cardstock.
 You can get it easily at any office supply store.
-Alternatively, you can save your tag PDF to a jump drive and have them printed at an office supply store or easier yet, just email the file to them.
+Alternatively, the BEST and EASIEST way to print your tags, is to have it done somewhere like Office Max.
 You don’t have to worry about the weight of the cardstock that way and their printers work great.
 It’s fairly inexpensive and the bar-codes always come out straight and neat.
 They’ll even cut them for you for a small charge!
 If you’re part of the Consignor Facebook group, I have a whole post in there with the step-by-step of uploading them to Office Max.
 Just search “printing tips”.

 - Tape – Packing tape (for attaching baggies with small parts to a larger item) and Painter’s tape (great for books) are the kinds you’ll use the most often.

 - Safety pins – You’ll need a lot of these for pinning tags onto clothing and attaching clothing to the hanger so it doesn’t slide off.
 You need the #2 size for pinning tags on clothing and attaching the tops of shirts to the hanger that may slip off and the #3 size for attaching pants to a hanger.

 - Plastic wrap – This is GREAT for wrapping around those wooden and cardboard puzzles so the pieces stay in place.
 See our Puzzles and Games post.